 Sir Geoff and the Quest to Go on a Quest

-‘Tis often said that it be not the knight that maketh the quest, but the quest that maketh the knight.
+‘Tis often said that it is not the knight that maketh the quest, but the quest that maketh the knight.
 And indeed, just as practicing magick maketh a wizard clever and wise, and working the fields maketh a peasant base and disgusting, so doth questing maketh a knight courageous and bold.

 Some knights instead must bear the dark burden of “responsibility.”
-Many a would-be hero hath withered away, wasting his time caring for home and hearth, without e’er venturing boldly into the farthest corners of the Realm.
+Many a would-be hero hath withered away, wasting his time caring for home and hearth, without ever venturing boldly into the farthest corners of the Realm.

 But hot doth the fire burn in noble blood, and after years of wallowing away working a “job” to support my “family,” my desire to quest had risen from the depths of my breast and was ready to ejaculate its gallantry upon the world.
-All ‘twould take was the right moment and I, Sir Geoff of South Foot-o’-the-Mountown, would brandish my sword and embark on a great quest to earn my place amongst the ranks of the valiant!
+All ‘twould take was the right moment and I, Sir Geoff of South Foot-o’-the-Mountowne, would brandish my sword and embark on a great quest to earn my place amongst the ranks of the valiant!

 There I sat, in a corner booth of the tavern Ye Newe Aggrievéd Ducke with three of my fellow knights.
-Across the room, a lutist strummed a minor tune as a minstrel sang the lyrics to “Mine Eyes They Gazed Upon a Maiden (And Were Later Cut from Mine Skull for Lechery).”
+Across the room, a lutist strummed a minor tune as a minstrel sang the lyrics to “Mine Eyes They Gazed Upon a Maiden (And Were Later Cut from My Skull for Lechery).”

 “Moste graceful maiden, fair and sweet,